TheMicronauts/TORAIZ-AS-1-Help/README.md

 Thanks to the Acoustic Feedback function in Cubendo, I also use it to remotely program the patch, without having to navigate through the synth’s interface menus and submenus.

-To avoid accidentally losing an important setting, the MIDI messages that directly control the patch are all muted.
+To avoid accidentally losing an important setting, the MIDI messages that directly control the patch are initially muted.
 They must therefore be unmuted in order to modify the synth’s settings.

 # Traduction en français